-- 3.3.
-Forces and fluxes in physics and irreversible thermodynamics - According to its definition in physics, a potential difference and as such the - protonmotive force, Δp{H+} , is not a force per se (Cohen et al. 2008).
-The fundamental forces of - physics are distinguished from motive forces of statistical and irreversible thermodynamics. - Complementary to the attempt towards unification of fundamental forces defined in physics, the concepts of Nobel laureates Lars Onsager, Erwin Schrödinger, Ilya Prigogine and Peter Mitchell (even if expressed in apparently unrelated terms) unite the diversity of generalized or 'isomorphic' flux-force relationships, the product of which links to the dissipation function and Second Law of thermodynamics (Schrödinger 1944; Prigogine 1967).
-A motive force is the derivative of potentially available or 'free' energy (exergy) per isomorphic motive unit (Box 3).
+3.3.
+Forces and fluxes in physics and irreversible thermodynamics

+According to its definition in physics, a potential difference and as such the protonmotive force, Δp, is not a force per se (Cohen et al. 2008).
+The fundamental forces of physics are distinguished from motive forces of statistical and irreversible thermodynamics.
+Complementary to the attempt towards unification of fundamental forces defined in physics, the concepts of Nobel laureates Lars Onsager, Erwin Schrödinger, Ilya Prigogine and Peter Mitchell (even if expressed in apparently unrelated terms) unite the diversity of generalized or 'isomorphic' flux-force relationships, the product of which links to entropy production and the Second Law of thermodynamics (Schrödinger 1944; Prigogine 1967).
+A motive force is the derivative of potentially available or 'free' energy (exergy) per motive entity (Box 3).
 Perhaps the first account of a motive force in energy transformation can be traced back to the Peripatetic school around 300 BC in the context of moving a lever, up to Newton's motive force proportional to the alteration of motion (Coopersmith 2010).
+As a generalization, isomorphic motive forces are considered as entropic forces in physics (Wang 2010).

 Vectorial and scalar forces, and fluxes: In chemical reactions and osmotic or diffusion processes occurring in a closed heterogeneous system, such as a chamber containing isolated mitochondria, scalar transformations occur without measured spatial direction but between separate compartments (translocation between the matrix and intermembrane space) or between energetically-separated chemical substances (reactions from substrates to products).
 Hence, the corresponding fluxes are not vectorial but scalar, and are expressed per volume and not per membrane area (Box 2).
-The corresponding motive forces are also scalar potential differences across the membrane (Table 5), without taking into account the gradients across the 6 nm thick inner mitochondrial membrane (Rich 2003).
+The corresponding motive forces are also scalar potential differences across the membrane (Table 5), without taking into account the gradients across the 6 nm thick mtIM (Rich 2003).